saikumarysk/m22-ykk/about.md

 If there are issues which are affecting your ability to meet course deadlines, please submit the request for an extension form as soon as you find out about the issue.
 Otherwise, _we do not accept late work or provide individual make-up assignments_.

 An extension due to an emergency must be based on an **official documentation** that shows 1) your _name_, 2) the _reason/issue_ description, and 3) _dates_ (e.g., even the processed tickets to fly home for an emergency can count as documentation as long as your name and dates are on them).
-You can black out any sensitive information and send it through [the request for an extension form](https://forms.gle/QQkXMfKswjDbCEi49) **as soon as possible**.
+You can black out any sensitive information and send it through [the request for an extension form]({{ site.exceptions_form }}) **as soon as possible**.

 Please, do not contact us asking for a longer extension without providing the **official documentation** that lists the 3 required pieces of information.

 ---

-## Collaboration
+## Collaboration and Academic Integrity
 You can help each other by engaging in discussion on the official course Q&A forum.
 Some labs labeled "Breakout Room" are also designed to be discussed and worked on together with your team.

 **Do not share your code from _any_ course assignments (especially quizzes, zyBook activities and the project) on _any_ online site or with anyone else**. ⚠️  Doing so, will be considered a case of academic dishonesty and can result in failing the course.

 <!--<a src="https://tinybuddha.com/fun-and-inspiring/a-single-lie/">-->
 ![A single lie discovered is enough to create doubt in every truth expressed.](https://cdn.tinybuddha.com/wp-content/uploads/2022/01/A-single-lie-600x600.png){: width="300px" style="float:left; padding-right:10px" }
 Please complete your own work and keep it to yourself.
 You may work on some of the LAs with a partner _only if it is indicated on the assignment_.
-Even if you are working with a partner you should each substantially contribute, and develop/submit each in your own zyLab windows (we can see your progress history). **Posting course assignments/quizzes online, or having others code assignments for you, or copy-pasting code from elsewhere, IS NOT ACCEPTABLE and is a violation of the university policies.**
+Even if you are working with a partner you should each substantially contribute, and develop/submit each in your own zyLab windows (we can see your progress history).

+**Posting course assignments/quizzes online, or having others code assignments for you, or copy-pasting code from elsewhere, IS NOT ACCEPTABLE and is a violation of the university policies.**
 Penalties for cheating are severe — they range from a zero grade for the assignment or the course, up to a dismissal from the University for a second offense.
 Students are responsible for understanding and abiding by UCSB's academic integrity policies and reviewing the examples of what constitutes a violation: <https://studentconduct.sa.ucsb.edu/academic-integrity>.

 Assignments allow you to practice skills and concepts, and prepare you for quizzes and the project.
 Students who do not follow the policies of the course on collaboration and academic honesty will be **reported to the office of academic honesty and should expect to receive an F in the course**. ⚠️  **_All_** students involved in an incident, _regardless if they are copying or sharing their work_, are going to be reported to The Office of Student Conduct.
 The process and possible consequences are outlined here: <https://www.sa.ucsb.edu/regulations/student-conduct-code/student-conduct-code>.

-If you have doubts or questions about what is allowed or are unclear on the course policies surrounding collaboration, please ask the Instructors via the forum.
+If you have doubts or questions about what is allowed or are unclear on the course policies surrounding collaboration or regarding using the information/skills not covered during the course, please ask the Instructors via the forum.
+By default, we treat the usage of concepts that we have not covered in class as a case of the academic integrity violation - even if the student knows the advanced concepts, unless they have explicitly obtained the Instructor's written persmission, their usage of them violates this course's policy.

 Rather than copying someone else's work, ask for help.
 You are not alone in this course!
 We are here to help you succeed.
 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.

 🌟 We provide you with a set of notes on [How to Succeed in this or any other computing course]({{site.url}}/{{site.baseurl}}/success), and we are available to help you on the forum and during class and office hours, so that you can learn and do your work effectively and efficiently.

 ### Regret Clause and Academic Integrity
-If you cross the line and violate academic integrity but bring it to our attention within 48 hours by submitting the [Regret form](https://forms.gle/H3cgP3p3imP1sscx9), we may give you a 0 for the work submitted, but we will not refer the matter for further disciplinary action, except in cases of repeated acts.
+If you cross the line and violate academic integrity but bring it to our attention within 48 hours by submitting the [Regret form]({{ site.regret_form }}), we may give you a 0 for the work submitted, but we will not refer the matter for further disciplinary action, except in cases of repeated acts.
+Alternatively, if you are the one who shared the work, we might let you keep your grade but will submit the incident to the Office of Student Conduct, recommending no further action.

 ### Copyright of Course Materials
 The course materials for this course, including videos, PowerPoint presentations, tests, outlines, and similar materials, are protected by the U.S. copyright law and [the University policy](https://copyright.universityofcalifornia.edu/resources/recorded-presentations.html).
 The instructor is the exclusive [owner of the copyright](https://copyright.universityofcalifornia.edu/resources/ownership-course-materials.html) in those materials, unless stated otherwise.
 You may take notes and make copies of course materials _for your own use_.